donatj/AlikeColorFinder/README.md

 Finds similar (read: alike) colors in CSS-like data within a set likeness threshold.
 It compares `#hex`, `rgb()`, `rgba()`, `hsl()`, and `hsla()` colors.

+Includes both *perceptual* 'cie94' by default as well as *actual* 'mathematical absolute' color diff strategies, switchable with a flag.

 A web based interface to this exists [here](https://donatstudios.com/CSS-Alike-Color-Finder).

 ## Why